Art Terms and Definitions — T

 Zentangle

 A self-help, meditative art therapy practice involving the creation of structured doodle designs through drawing various repetitive patterns.
 This art form is intended to enhance relaxation, inner focus, and build self-confidence.
+Zentangle encourages creativity within structured boundaries.

-Zero-point Perspective
+Zero-Point Perspective

 A technique that creates the illusion of depth without parallel lines in an image, allowing for a sense of depth without vanishing points.
 This technique is commonly used in natural settings like mountain ranges or landscapes.
-Also referred to as “atmospheric perspective” or “aerial perspective.”

 Zinc White